Key Takeaways

 Can guest post links help with AI search visibility?

 Minimally.
 AI search systems weight third-party validation — the signal generated when someone other than you publicly attributes expertise or information to your brand.
 A guest post you authored doesn't produce that signal.
 The link passes traditional SEO value.
-It doesn't change how ChatGPT or Perplexity evaluate your brand as a citable source.
+It doesn't change how ChatGPT, Perplexity, Gemini, or Google AI Overviews evaluate your brand as a citable source.
 For that, see our GEO guide.

 Do guest posts still need "nofollow" tags?

-Google's own guidance is that sponsored and guest post links should be tagged appropriately, with failure to do so potentially triggering algorithmic or manual action against both publisher and acquirer.
-In practice, most legitimate industry blogs handle this on their end.
-The bigger risk is what gets published without any tags on sites that should have them — those are the placements SpamBrain looks for hardest.
+Per Google's July 2021 guidance, guest post links should be tagged with rel="nofollow" by the publishing site.
+Failure to do so can trigger algorithmic or manual action against both publisher and acquirer.
+Most legitimate industry blogs handle this correctly.
+The bigger risk concentrates on sites that should tag and don't — those are exactly the placements SpamBrain looks for hardest.

 Build Links That Actually Compound

-Tell us what you're working with and we'll map out the right mix of digital PR and targeted placements for your goals and budget.
+Tell us what you're working with and we'll map out the right mix of digital PR and targeted placements for your goals.

 Brandon founded Reporter Outreach in 2017.
 Since then, he and his team have run 500+ editorial link building campaigns for healthcare, SaaS, technology, and more, earning over 25,000 placements.
 He writes about digital PR, link building, and how authority signals are shifting for AI search.